Dreamzilla/dreamzilla.github.io/android/quickstart/basic_host.md

 * Them tap `New Host`

 A new screen will appear titled `New Host`
-* Enter an alias; Raspberry Pi, for example
+* Enter an alias; 'Raspberry Pi', for example
 * Enter an IP address or hostname under `hostname`
 * Fill out the username and password
 * And hit the tick `✓` in the top right corner